Arduino Leonardo Specifications/Functions

 Compared to Arduino Uno, Arduino Leonardo does not require a USB-serial conversion chip, has more I/O ports, and the USB terminal has been changed to Micro-B.

 Arduino Leonardo Specifications

 |Analog Input Pins||12|

 |Program Writing Pins||Micro USB Type-B|

-For the specifications of Arduino boards other than Arduino Leonardo, see the following article.
+For the specifications of Arduino boards other than Arduino Leonardo, please refer to the following article.